frederic-perez/AmE-dictionary/data/idioms.md

 __don’t get me started__ :two: An exclamation of weariness or despair regarding a topic that has just been introduced and about which the speaker feels very strongly and (usually) has a negative opinion of.
 __don’t go there__ :two: Don’t get into that topic of conversation; I don’t want to talk about that.
 Used humorously, the phrase usually implies that the speaker has a potentially scandalous, sensitive, or otherwise complicated association with the topic. _A: “So, do you ever hear from your ex-husband?”
 B: “Don’t even go there.
 That divorce trial still gives me a headache!”_
 __don’t kill the messenger__
+__don’t know any better__ The idiom “don’t know any better” refers to a situation where someone is unaware of a more appropriate or correct way to act, think, or behave.
+It often implies that the person’s lack of knowledge or experience leads them to make mistakes or poor choices, but it is not necessarily their fault.
+The phrase can convey a sense of innocence or naivety.
 __don’t let the door hit you on the way out__ :two: Leave here quickly and directly; don’t linger on your way out the door.
 Used sarcastically to express one’s desire to see someone leave. _I couldn’t be happier that you’re leaving the firm, you were a nuisance here anyway.
 Don’t let the door hit you on the way out!_
 __don’t mention it__
 __don’t press your luck__ :two::hammer: